Lunarworks-Studios/Performance/README.md

 Performance modpack for the minecraft server VICTORIA.
 Increases client FPS by double, almost triple depending on hardware.

 # Usage
 To use, simply extract the contents of mods into the mods folder in minecraft.
+Alternatively, you can download from the release page, and extract the contents of the zip archive directly on your mods folder.

 ### Windows
 %appdata% -> .minecraft -> mods